 During World War II (1943-1945), H.N.
 Ets, PhD became the first chairperson of the separate Department of Pharmacology.
 R. Mendez, MD, became the acting chair in 1945 and left in 1948 to head the Heart Institute of Mexico.

 Y.T.
 Oester held the chair from 1949-1956, leaving to become director of research at Hines V.A.
 Hospital; in 1950 "Tom" Oester received permission from the Graduate School to initiate a training program in Pharmacology.
 C.D.
 Proctor, who later became professor and chairperson of the Department of Pharmacology at Meharry Medical College, earned Loyola's first PhD in Pharmacology.

 A.G.
 Karczmar, MD, PhD was chairperson for 29 years until S.A.
 Lorens, PhD, was appointed acting chairperson in 1985.
 I. Hanin, PhD assumed leadership of the department in 1986, and served in this capacity for 17 years.
 Following the departure of Dr. Hannin, Dr. Tarun Patel was hired to lead the department and served as the departmental chairperson from 2003 to 2012.
-Gwendolyn Kartje Ph.D. was appointed interim chairperson in 2012, and served until 2014.
+Gwendolyn Kartje MD-PhD was appointed interim chairperson in 2012 and served until 2014.
 It was during this period that the department absorbed a number of former members of the Department of Cell Biology, Neuroscience and Anatomy, and underwent an official name change to become the Department of Molecular Pharmacology and Therapeutics.
-The department is currently led by Walter K. Jones, PhD from July 2014 through June 2018.
+The department was led by Walter K. Jones, PhD from July 2014 through June 2018.
 Currently, Kenneth L. Byron, PhD is serving as interim chair as the department strives to take the greatest advantage of the many new opportunities for advancement of our missions in research and education.